Factbox: Contenders, picks for key jobs in Trump's administration

 * David Clarke, Milwaukee County sheriff and vocal Trump supporter

-* Joe Arpaio, outgoing Maricopa County, Arizona, sheriff who campaigned for Trump
+* Joe Arpaio, who lost his bid for re-election as Maricopa County, Arizona sheriff, and has campaigned for Trump

 * Kris Kobach, Kansas secretary of state